mdavids/rfc/content/draft-davids-forsalereg-11.md

 ~~~

 Although the ABNF for the "fval=" content value in (#abnf) is kept flexible and future-proof,
-the preference is to limit the format to a three-letter uppercase currency code such as those
+it is **RECOMMENDED** to use a three-letter uppercase currency code such as those
 listed in [@?ISO4217], followed by an amount, like this:
 <!-- TODO: more strict, just limit to 3-letter, forget about future-proof? -->
 <!-- TODO: example of future: DOGE coins -->